The Cheapskate's favorite Black Friday deals of 2017

 Well, cheeps, here we are: Black Friday!
 Or, as I like to call it: Friday.
 You know, because of all the great deals I find all year long?

-Actually, there are some pretty sweet bargains to be had today, starting with this collection of 35 great tech buys and ending with my hand-picked selection, below.
+Actually, there are some pretty sweet bargains to be had today, starting with this collection of 35 great tech buys and ending with my hand-picked selection below.

 Before I hit that, a quick reminder: Join me on Monday for the CNET Holiday Buyer's Guide Live, in which yours truly will be slinging some exclusive deals!
 It kicks off at 10 a.m.
 PT/1 p.m.
 ET.

-For now, check out the the BF deals I consider to be worth your time (and money).
+For now, check out the the deals I consider to be worth your time (and money).
 And be sure to check back later, as I'll be tacking on any additional items that cross my radar throughout the day.

 Dashcam: I still won't pretend to understand why these are so popular, but if you want one, Vantrue has its best-selling X1 1080p dashcam for $64.99 shipped with code CHEPSKT1.
 Features include night vision, parking mode and motion detection.
 This is the cheapest it's ever been -- and a Cheapskate exclusive!